 WHY STUDY HUMAN SERVICES AT ACC?

 ACC has low tuition rates and generous financial aid packages.

 A short-term certificate option helps you reach your goals sooner.

 Students completing the programs can seek employment (depending on their specialty area) as chemical dependency counselors, assistant social workers, therapy specialists in treatment facilities, activity directors, therapeutic recreation assistants, community program leaders, teacher aides, and other human services providers.

 Although the degree is designed to prepare students for immediate employment, many students choose to continue their human services education at four-year colleges.
 Since not all colleges accept vocational/technical courses for transfer, students should consult with the Department Chair for Human Services prior to enrollment.

 Looking for a scholarship?
-ACC has many scholarships available for students.
+ACC has many available scholarships for students.

 Job hunting?
 Check out recent job postings.